Locked Room P.I. Mysteries

 This novelette-length story originally appeared in FMAM, Issue 35, 2004, and is an honest-to-goodness locked-room mystery by our very own Barry Ergang, featuring Darnell, a bookworm barfly P.I.

-List report respectfully compiled by Kevin Burton Smith.
-Thanks to Bill Crider, Barry Ergang, Paul and all the others for their contributions to this list.
+List report respectfully compiled by Kevin Burton Smith and Bryan Skupin.
+Thanks as well to Bill Crider, Barry Ergang, Paul and all the others for their contributions to this list.

 | Home | Detectives A-L M-Z | Film | Radio | Television | Web Comics | Comics | FAQs | Search |